Radu D. Rosetti: Late interwar and World War II

-Final decades

 During World War II, Rosetti was an occasional contributor to Universul, where, in 1940, he published a piece romanticizing the history of Moșilor quarter.
-Around that time, the fascist National Legionary State resumed the attacks on the "cremationist" movement: by 1941, Education Minister Traian Brăileanu was proposing to disestablish the Bucharest Crematorium, describing it as anti-Christian.
+In March of that year, Rosetti joined the defense team of a Jewish industrialist, Max Auschnitt, who stood accused of having defrauded the Romanian state.
+Addressing the judges, Rosetti argued that his client was fully assimilated, and that his fortune had been exclusively a product of "[Auschnitt's] labor and skill."
+A short while after, the fascist National Legionary State was established, supporting a renewed offensive against the "cremationist" movement: by 1941, Education Minister Traian Brăileanu was proposing to disestablish the Bucharest Crematorium, describing it as anti-Christian.

 In June 1941, under the new government formed by Ion Antonescu, Rosetti contributed to a Vremea special issue commemorating Nicolae Iorga, killed by the Iron Guard the previous year.
 In June 1942, Editura Cugetarea issued a final volume of his recollections, Odinioară ("Once"); literary scholar Șerban Cioculescu curated the edition.
 It features chapters on the more picturesque figures who had crossed the author's path, for instance Macedonski, Claymoor, Nicolae Fleva, Alceu Urechia, and Alexandru Bogdan-Pitești.
 Much of the work was dedicated to deriding historical urban policies, and in particular to the memory of horsecars.
 At the time of its publishing, Odinioară won praise from Dianu in Curentul, who saw it as equal to memoirs by Coppée, Ion Ghica and Iacob Negruzzi.
 Dianu concludes: "[Rosetti is] a man of yesteryear, who honors his life, a type of man that is unfortunately no longer produced."
 Literary chronicler George Sbârcea shortlisted Odinioară and George Ciprian's Cutia cu maimuțe as the two best works of autobiography to have appeared in 1942.

-As noted by Cioculescu, one of Rosetti's critics was Mica Bogdan-Pitești, who resented her late husband's portrayal in the book, noting that Rosetti had once "scrounged off" Alexandru's wealth.
+As noted by Cioculescu, one of Rosetti's critics was Mica Bogdan-Pitești.
+She resented her late husband's portrayal in the book, noting that Rosetti had once "scrounged off" Alexandru's wealth.
 For different reasons, Rosetti's book was censured by the far-right Gândirea.
 Its literary reviewer Nicolae Roșu saw Rosetti as "despondent and washed-out, pining for a useless world", "superficial and gelatinous", his ink "drenched in mothballs".
 He also denounced the memoirist as a "Knight of Malta, that is to say a Freemason."
 The characters in the book, Roșu claimed, were tinged by "adultery and concubinage", their luxury made possible by "millions of peasant slaves, toiling in sorrow"; the work itself was "addressed to those few fossils to have survived the great social uplift."
-Some of these statements were formally retracted by the editor, Crainic—to whom Rosetti had sent a letter of protest.
+Some of these statements were formally retracted by the editor, Nichifor Crainic—to whom Rosetti had sent a letter of protest.
 Clarifications included a note according to which Rosetti "is not a Freemason, his name absent from all lists that have ever been made public."